Kosovo MPs elect lawyer Vjosa Osmani as president | DW | 04.04.2021

 She is Kosovo's second female leader following Atifete Jahjaga, who served as president between 2011 and 2016.

-The position became vacant in November after Hashim Thaci resigned after being charged with war crimes.
+The position became vacant in November after Hashim Thaci resigned over war crimes charges.
 Osmani, who previously served as the speaker for Kosovo's 120-seat parliament, took over the presidential role provisionally ahead of the Sunday vote.

+Thaci, like most Kosovar politicians, built his reputation on his wartime record, fighting as a guerrilla commander against Serbian armed forces.

+The war culminated with the 1999 NATO bombing campaign against Serbia, which forced Belgrade to pull back its police and military from Kosovo.

 Kurti's Vetevendosje party secured a resounding victory in the general election in February, but fell two seats short of an absolute majority in the parliament.